jsprague2001/raspberry_core/README.md

 ## Display Setup

 Use display of your choice.
 Adafruit offers a number of display drivers.
+See the display repo for more info.

 Configure
 ```